-Resident of Burnaby who is experiencing grief may use our bereavement support services—your loved one did not have to be registered within the Burnaby Palliative Care Program.
+Residents of Burnaby who are experiencing grief may use our bereavement support services—your loved one did not have to be registered within the Burnaby Palliative Care Program.
 Call 604-520-5024 for information.

 Our registered clinical counsellor provides short term individual counselling to anyone within 2 years of loss.
 Services are designed to meet the individual’s specific needs.
 We also make referrals to specialized professionals, if further support is needed.

 In a six week group, you will learn what normal grief looks like.
 At the end of the group you will not only have an understanding of your bereavement, but also knowledge and skills in working with the challenges inherent in grieving (e.g. overwhelming emotions).

 FITNESS FOR THE SOUL: Workshop and Healing Relaxation

 This twice monthly (first and third Thursday of the month)group is for Burnaby caregivers, individuals with life limiting illness, the bereaved and BHS volunteers.
 The Counsellor will lead participants through a relaxation exercise, as well as guided visualization.

 This once a month (first Monday of the month) informal support circle is for adults who are looking for a less formal grief support group with people like themselves who must continue to make the many difficult adjustments to life following the loss a loved one.

 This once monthly (first Friday of the month) informal support circle is for adults who are looking for a less formal grief support group following the loss a spouse or life partner.

 Burnaby Hospice Society volunteers lead weekly walks on scenic park trails in the City of Burnaby for people who have suffered the loss of a loved one.
 These walks provide informal grief support, comfort and companionship to make your grief journey bearable.
 An optional coffee/social time follows each walk.